 The Weldon Family

-Standing: Ron Bernstein, Foundations Community Partnership; Amy Keiper Shaw, Hands Holding Hearts; Marian Beck, Ivy Hill Therapeutic Equestrian Center; Gerri Parrish, Family Service Association; Bob Duaime, Camp Discovery; Lisa Tordo, Needlework Guild of America; Jeff Marshall, Heritage Conservancy; Barbara Kohler, Ridge Crest; Qadriyyah Tongori, Bristol Riverside Theatre; Caryl Stern, President and CEO, UNICEF USA.
+Standing (Left to right): Ron Bernstein, Foundations Community Partnership; Amy Keiper Shaw, Hands Holding Hearts; Marian Beck, Ivy Hill Therapeutic Equestrian Center; Gerri Parrish, Family Service Association; Bob Duaime, Camp Discovery; Lisa Tordo, Needlework Guild of America; Jeff Marshall, Heritage Conservancy; Barbara Kohler, Ridge Crest; Qadriyyah Tongori, Bristol Riverside Theatre; Caryl Stern, President and CEO, UNICEF USA.

 Seated: Nancy Wolf, Libertae; Tammy Oliver, A Woman’s Place; Ellie Manca, Morris Davis Scholarship Awardee; Natalie DiGiacomo, Bucks County SPCA; Beth Cribb, Cancer Support Community Greater Philadelphia